Youth Summer Sailing and Racing Camp

 Capacity 4

-I-SAIL is a specialized sailing program designed for youth (ages 8-18) who are on the spectrum.
+I-SAIL is a specialized two-week sailing program designed for youth (ages 8-18) who are on the spectrum.
 Our staff were specifically trained by Brendan Sailing from Annapolis, MD to provide a positive sailing experience.
-We aim to provide a fun and safe learning environment to gain comfort and sailing skills on the water while encouraging social interactions and growth of self-esteem.
+We will foster a fun and safe learning environment for our sailors to gain comfort and sailing skills on the water while encouraging social interactions and growth of self-esteem.

-Please email Deb at d.reisch@sbjsa.org with questions or concerns.
+Please email Deb at d.reisch@sbjsa.org or Lauren Casamento at l.casamento@sbjsa.org with questions or concerns.

 Would you like to know more about the Brendan Approach?
 Check out this link: